-I don’t know about you, but when berries are in season I can never get my hands on enough; I walk around the farmers’ market and want to buy (and eat) all of the strawberries, raspberries and blueberries I can find.
-I just love how juicy they are, how fresh they taste, and the extra rich flavour they have, it just doesn’t compare to the ones available in grocery stores all year round.
+I don’t know about you, but when berries are in season I can never get my hands on enough; I walk around the farmers’ market and want to buy (and eat) all of the strawberries, raspberries, and blueberries I can find.
+I just love how juicy they are, how fresh they taste, and the extra rich flavor they have, it just doesn’t compare to the ones available in grocery stores all year round.
 So, when berry season arrives, I’m always looking for new and delicious ways to use them and that’s where this crumble bar idea came to mind.
 Made with an oatmeal crust and naturally sweetened with berries and honey, these raspberry crumble bars are the perfect way to celebrate fresh summer berries!

 With a flaky crust, crumble top, and packed full of natural sweetness, these gluten-free Raspberry Crumble Bars are a delicious treat that everyone will love!